lluisd/BIGTREETECH-TouchScreenFirmware/README.md

 - Manual bed leveling menu:
   - added 5th leveling point: a center point is added
   - added XY Offset menu: it allows to set the edge distance of the four leveling points.
 An unlock button is also provided to unlock the X and Y axis (it allows to freely move the hotend along the bed)
-- Auto bed leveling menu: it requires that feature is also enabled in Marlin firwmare (e.g. Waggster FW)
+- Auto bed leveling menu: it requires that feature is also enabled in Marlin firwmare (e.g. Waggster fw)
 - Improved Z Offset menu.
 Now nozzle is moved every time z offset is changed so, using a paper, it is possible to evaluate the proper z offset
 - BabyStep menu: available during printing
 - Preheat menu: PLA, PETG and ABS buttons available. they can be applied to bed, nozzle or both.
 A button to cool down the selected heatear was also added
 - Gcode menu: you can type any gcode command towards Marlin firmware.
 If an output is provided by the underliying Marlin firmware it will be shown on the display
-- Custom gcode menu: load EEPROM (M501), reset to stock Marlin firmware (M502), Save on EEPROM (M500), disable steppers etc... are provided.
-It requires EEPROM is also enabled in Marlin firwmare (e.g. Waggster,  Robscar FW)
+- Custom gcode menu: load EEPROM (M501), reset to stock Marlin firmware (M502), Save on EEPROM (M500), disable steppers etc. are provided.
+It requires EEPROM is also enabled in Marlin firwmare (e.g. Waggster,  Robscar fw)
-- Machine menu: it allows to see and modify settings such as steps-per-unit, max feed rate, max acceleration, Z probe etc...
+- Machine menu: it allows to see and modify settings such as steps-per-unit, max feed rate, max acceleration, Z probe etc.
-- Feature menu: it allows to customize printer feature such as runot filament (on, off, smart), auto shut down after print (it requires it is enabled on Marlin firmware), file menu view (icon or list view mode) etc...
+- Feature menu: it allows to customize printer feature such as runot filament (on, off, smart), auto shut down after print (it requires it is enabled on Marlin firmware), file menu view (icon or list view mode) etc.
 - more...

 ### Marlin Firmware Main Features

-For all the Marlin FW variants, the following changes are provided:
+For all the Marlin fw variants, the following changes are provided:
 - hotend and bed PID calibrated to 200�C and 60�C respectively.
 However PID values strongly depend on the environment and the current ambient temperature, so always perform PID calibration (from TFT menu) in order to have the proper values on your environment
 - decreased values for DEFAULT_MAX_FEEDRATE compared to default values provided by Artillery
 - increased values for DEFAULT_ACCELERATION compared to default values provided by Artillery